-The sheer volume of safety kit can be baffling, which is where the experts at Euro NCAP come in.
-Euro NCAP is a totally independent organisation which evaluates nearly all new cars sold in Europe for safety.
-The firm uses all manner of crash tests to evaluate car safety as accurately as possible, after which it awards the cars a star rating out of five.
+The sheer volume of safety kit out there - combined with confusing brand names from different companies - can be baffling, which is where the experts at Euro NCAP come in.
+Standing for New Car Assessment Program, the organisation was set up in 1997 to provide an impartial rating for every new car sold in Europe.
+It uses all manner of crash tests to evaluate car safety as accurately as possible, giving ratings across four categories before awarding a star rating out of five.

 Cars are then tested for pedestrian safety, and a dummy leg and head are fired at the front to gauge the forces involved in a pedestrian collision.